Each tablet contains 15 mg of propantheline.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Pro-banthine® tablets; Archimedes Pharma UK Ltd, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Pro-banthine® tablets; Kyowa Kirin Ltd, The electronic Medicines Compendium.
+Dated December 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.